rozsass/text-dev-editor/files/corrections-on-gabors-oct.md

 2. xxxxxxxxx [page xx](/scans/e1.png)
 3. xxxxxxxxx [page xx](/scans/e1.png)

+ 7. This goes on until no improvement oould be made by increasing the fit by at least 0.01.
+This goes on until no improvement could be made that would increase the fit by at least 0.01.[page 430](/scans/e1.png)
+8. First, we will define the target and discuss the best +way to+ capture the idea of default.
+Second, we need to design the sample to train our model: +we need to+ filter-ing- out firms that are different to those we care about.

 5. Taking this to its mathematical extreme **,** as we look at samples that are infinitely large **,** the standard deviation shrinks to zero.[page 140](/scans/e1.png)